Loganair: Early years

-In 1993, the airline became a franchisee of British Airways, operating its Islanders in the British Airways livery.
+After a restructure of British Midland Group in early 1994, Loganair's routes outside Scotland and the aircraft used to operate them were transferred to Manx Airlines.
+In mid 1994, the airline became a franchisee of British Airways, operating the remaining Shorts 360 and BN-2 Islanders in the British Airways livery.
 This would stand until July 2008, when it became the new franchisee of Flybe.

+In 1996, Airlines of Britain announced it would split its regional airlines into a separate grouping which would enable it to increase its franchise links with British Airways while British Midland looked to increase ties with Lufthansa.
+The new airline was renamed the British Regional Airlines Group (BRAL), with the British Airways franchise operations of Manx Airlines and Loganair operating under the British Regional Airlines banner.

-After a restructure of British Midland Group in 1994, Loganair's routes outside Scotland and the aircraft used to operate them were transferred to Manx Airlines.
-This consolidation of services led to the formation of a new airline, British Regional Airline (BRA Ltd).
-In 1997, with Loganair now consisting of six aircraft (one de Havilland Canada DHC-6 Twin Otter and five Britten Norman Islanders) and 44 staff, a management buy-out occurred.
+In 1997, a management buy-out occurred with Loganair becoming independent of BRAL and operating just six aircraft (one de Havilland Canada DHC-6 Twin Otter and five Britten Norman Islanders) with 44 staff.

-Operations as Flybe franchise and later developments
+Operations as Flybe franchise

-In June 2005, Loganair was awarded a contract from the Irish Government to operate a daily return service from Knock, County Mayo to Dublin.
+In June 2005, Loganair was awarded a contract from the Irish Government to operate a daily return service from Knock to Dublin.
 This public service obligation (PSO) route operated for a period of three years as British Airways, with effect from 22 July 2005.
 The operation ceased in July 2008, the contract having been lost to Aer Arann.
 The airline also bought routes from Citiexpress in March 2004.

 Until October 2008, Loganair was a British Airways franchisee, operating flights sold through BA using BA flight codes.
 Loganair's inter-island operations between the Orkney and Shetland Islands carried out using Britten-Norman Islanders were removed from the franchise agreement in 2004.
 The flights have since been marketed under Loganair's own name, rather than British Airways'.
 Loganair became a franchise airline of Flybe, operating in the Flybe colours.
 Flights are also operated under a codeshare agreement with British Airways connecting flights from Scotland to London.
 The franchise has been criticised by residents in the Scottish islands for what they perceive to be excessively high fares, and a Facebook campaign set up in June 2015 to highlight the issue attracted over 7400 "likes" over the course of its first weekend.

+Purchase of ScotAirways

 On 8 July 2011, it was announced that Loganair had agreed to purchase Cambridge based ScotAirways.
 ScotAirways continued to trade as a separate entity (using its original name of Suckling Airways) and holding its own licences and approvals until April 2013.

 Services to Belfast and to Birmingham from Dundee ended on 2 December 2012.
 After CityJet had terminated its services between Dundee and London City Airport in January 2014, Loganair took over the route, operating from Dundee to London Stansted Airport, with the support of a PSO agreement.